World Wide Association of Specialty Programs and Schools: Controversy

 On several occasions, WWASPS and its principals have responded to criticism by suing their critics.
 Robert Lichfield sued two individuals associated with the International Survivors Action Committee (ISAC) for defamation, invasion of his privacy, and causing "intentional interference with 'prospective economic advantage'."
-That suit was pending as of April 2005.
 In May 2005 a U.S. Circuit Court of Appeals dismissed (on jurisdictional grounds) a defamation lawsuit brought by WWASPS against a United Press International reporter who had done research for a news story about alleged abuse at several WWASPS schools.
 The reporter was accused of having made defamatory statements about WWASPS to "potential students, former students, parents of potential and former students, an employee of a state agency responsible for licensing a member school, and a Utah attorney who had filed numerous suits against [WWASPS]."

 On August 31, 2007, Randall Hinton was convicted of one count each of third degree assault and false imprisonment, for mistreating students at the WWASP-affiliated Royal Gorge Academy, of which he was manager and co-founder.
-However, the jury returned verdicts of "not guilty" on four other counts of third-degree assault and one other count of false imprisonment.
+However, the jury returned a verdict of not guilty for four other counts of third-degree assault and one other count of false imprisonment.
 Hinton was sentenced to jail followed by probation.

+In 2010, animals were removed from Carolina Springs Academy due to neglect and malnourishment.
+There were also several animal corpses found on the property.